 Probably the most surprising aspect of this latest battle in the Jolie-Pitt divorce is how public it has become.
 Child support disputes do not need to settled in the public eye.
 Far from it, for high net worth and high profile couples, there are effective low-conflict strategies including mediation and arbitration in which all aspects can be settled fairly out of court and completely off the public record.

 We often represent celebs, entertainers, actors, sports stars and high profile politicians or their spouses in their family law matters and know that it is good for you, and for your children, to avoid the stress and turmoil of litigation.
 If you are at loggerheads in your support matter, we encourage you to give us a call.
 We understand the complexities of high net worth divorce and know how to lower the conflict in tense matters to get you the fair result you and your children deserve, whether you are the parent paying or receiving support.

-Would you like to come in for a free attorney consultation?
+Would you like to come in for a confidential attorney consultation?
 We’re here to help you with all your divorce and child support needs.
 Safeguard your children and your future.
 Please call us at 888-888-0919, or click the green button below.